dhayab/homebridge-withings-air-quality/README.md

+> ℹ️ Please note that his plugin is not actively maintained anymore.

 # homebridge-withings-air-quality

 This plugin retrieves carbon dioxide and temperature levels from a Withings Smart Body Analyzer smart scale and exposes them as HomeKit sensors with [Homebridge](https://github.com/nfarina/homebridge).